TheMuhammadAdnan/horilla_whitelable/SECURITY.md

 ## Disclaimer

-The Horilla project and its maintainers assume no liability for any security vulnerabilities reported or discovered.
+TheTeam Connectproject and its maintainers assume no liability for any security vulnerabilities reported or discovered.
 We do, however, greatly appreciate your help in keeping the project secure.

 ## Contact